Skip to content

 solve()

 Above, Angr executed an ARM64 code in an execution environment provided by one of its concrete execution engines.
-The result is accessed from the memory as if the program is executed on a real device.
-This case is a good example where binary analysis frameworks enable us to perform a comprehensive analysis of a binary, even in the absence of specialized devices needed to run it.
+The result is retrieved from memory, as if the program were executed on a real device.
+This case is a good example of how binary analysis frameworks enable us to perform a comprehensive analysis of a binary, even without specialized hardware to run it.